gennaro-tedesco/dotfiles/nvim/README.md

 ## Description

-evergreen is a simple but at the same time precise and complete neovim configuration fully written in lua.
+evergreen is a simple but at the same time precise and complete neovim configuration fully written in lua .
 It is a continuous work in progress, however the pinned releases are tested and stable.
 The structure is as follows:

 ```
 ├── after